DLR-RM/rl-baselines3-zoo/README.md

-# RL Baselines3 Zoo: a Collection of 100+ Pre-Trained Reinforcement Learning Agents
+# RL Baselines3 Zoo: A Training Framework for Stable Baselines3 Reinforcement Learning Agents

 <!-- <img src="images/BipedalWalkerHardcorePPO.gif" align="right" width="35%"/> -->

-A collection of trained Reinforcement Learning (RL) agents, with tuned hyperparameters, using [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3).
+A Training Framework for Reinforcement Learning (RL), together with a collection of trained agents, with tuned hyperparameters, using [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3).

 We are **looking for contributors** to complete the collection!